NeuroTechX/ntx_slack_archive/devices.md

  >Im not exactly sure at this point.
 Depends on the project I suppose.
 Although there is another side project I want to pursue which is to decode covert speech& Id probably want relatively more channels

+9/6/2017 1:52 PM

+ **hailey** :

+ >It was $20k for the cost of the software, but this also including the Tobii eye tracker, so I suppose the software alone is slightly cheaper.